routingblog/arbitration/content/docs/problems.md

 - The share of workers subject to mandatory arbitration exceedss 55 percent is growing.
 Among companies with 1,000 or more employees, 65 percent have mandatory arbitration procedures.
 30 percent also include class action waivers in their procedures [^colvin1]

 # Class Actions

+- Arbitration provisions regularly include class action waivers, and since there is a cost to arbitration, bringing a single claim can be detrimental. [^realright1]

 - The ability to block class actions is the primary motivation to compel arbitration.
 It is rare for a company to try to force an individual lawsuit into arbitration but common for arbitration clauses to be invoked to block class actions. [^arbstudyfact1]

 - The ban on class actions in particular makes it unlikely that many claims of corporate wrongdoing—particularly those that involve small sums for each in large groups of individuals—will ever be heard.
-As Justice Breyer opined, “Only a lunatic or a fanatic sues for $30.” [^stone3]
+As Justice Breyer opined, “Only a lunatic or a fanatic sues for $30.” [^stone3]  If the filing fees and other prospective costs of arbitration amount to more than what could be gained with a favorable judgment, then a claim will almost certainly not be brought.

+- Ninety percent of mandatory arbitration agreements include a class action waiver [^stone5]

 - A commercial entity can cloister itself away from significant financial liability, as well as any correlative damages award meant to deter unsavory behavior [^classdismissed]